aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PPSM within C++ Applications" h2="Convert XPS to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer and you need to integrate XPS to PPSM conversion feature inside your C++ applications, then you need to convert XPS to PPSM.
+XPS is a fixed document format developed by Microsoft and PPSM is a PowerPoint Slide Show format.

+<h2>How Aspose.Total helps for XPS to PPSM Conversion</h2>

+Aspose.Total for C++ is a package that contains all the APIs of Aspose for C++.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+You can use Aspose.PDF for C++ to export XPS to PPTX and Aspose.Slides for C++ to convert PPTX to PPSM.
+Both APIs are available in Aspose.Total for C++ package.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables you to create, read, edit, and convert PDF documents.
+It also allows you to export XPS to PPTX.
+Aspose.Slides for C++ is a powerful presentation manipulation API that enables you to create, read, edit, and convert presentations.
+It also allows you to convert PPTX to PPSM.

-Are you a C++ developer looking to add to integrate XPS to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily integrate XPS to PPSM conversion feature inside your C++ applications in two simple steps.
+First, you can export XPS to PPTX by using Aspose.PDF for C++.
+Secondly, you can convert PPTX to PPSM by using Aspose.Slides for C++.
+Both APIs come under Aspose.Total for C++ package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}